Agreed Value Car Insurance vs Stated Value Insurance

 Home

-Agreed value insurance is a policy for which you and the insurer agree on the value of a covered item.
-The item is guaranteed to be insured for that fixed amount in the event of a claim.
+Agreed value car insurance is a policy where you and the insurer agree on the value of the covered vehicle.
+The item is guaranteed to be insured up to that fixed amount if you need to make a claim.

-Since agreed value insurance covers the full value of property, it's commonly used to insure expensive and modified vehicles.
-An agreed value policy offers a high degree of protection because age and depreciation of a car won't result in a lower payout, which happens with most car insurance policies.
+Since agreed value insurance covers the full value of the property, it's commonly used to insure an expensive, modified or classic vehicle.
+An agreed value policy offers extra protection, because the age and depreciation of a car won't result in a lower payout, which happens with most car insurance policies.

 What is agreed value insurance?

-- Pricing: The vehicle does not have a traditional "blue book" value or that value might not be representative of the car's worth.
+- Price: The vehicle does not have a traditional blue book value, or that value does not represent the car's worth.

 - Repairs: Fixing a classic vehicle can require a more specialized mechanic to return the vehicle to its original state, which a standard insurance policy is unlikely to cover.

-The cost of an agreed value policy isn't just based on vehicle and driver characteristics — each insurance company will frequently set its own terms and conditions, some of which are non-negotiable.
+The cost of an agreed value policy isn't just based on vehicle and driver characteristics.
+Each insurance company will set its own terms and conditions, some of which are nonnegotiable.
 In the case of classic cars, common limits include:

-- Mileage: Insurance companies can put caps on the total miles driven in a year.
-However, your insurer may offer a discount if you agree to drive fewer miles.
+- Mileage: Insurance companies can put a cap on the total miles allowed to be driven in a year.
+On the flip side, your insurer may offer a discount if you agree to drive even fewer miles.

-- Usage: If you promise to only drive for pleasure or for show, rather than commuting, this lowers the cost of a policy.
+- Use: Driving only for pleasure or for show, rather than commuting, lowers the cost of a policy.

-- An item is expensive and hard to replace.
+- The item is expensive and hard to replace.

-- You want to protect the guaranteed value of your property.
+- You want to protect the value of your property at a guaranteed amount.

-- The insured property won't lose value as it ages.
+- You don't want the insured property to lose value as it ages.

 - You don't mind paying more for that security.